 Accounting Exposure Example

 Here is a simplified example of accounting exposure.
-Assume the domestic division of a multinational company incurs a net operating loss of $3,000.
+For example, assume the domestic division of a multinational company incurs a net operating loss of $3,000.
 But at the same time, a foreign subsidiary of the company made of profit of 3,000 units of foreign currency.
 At the time, the exchange rate between the dollar and the foreign currency is 1 to 1.
 So the foreign subsidiary’s profit exactly cancels out the domestic division’s loss.

 Before the parent company consolidates its financial reports, the exchange rate between the dollar and the foreign currency changes.
 Now 1 unit of foreign currency is only worth $.50.
-Suddenly the profit of the foreign subsidiary is only worth $1,500 and it no longer cancels out the domestic division’s loss.
-Now the company as a whole must report a loss.
+Suddenly, the profit of the foreign subsidiary is only worth $1,500, and it no longer cancels out the domestic division’s loss.
+Now, the company as a whole must report a loss.
 This is a simplified example of translation exposure.

 Hedging Translation Risk

 A company with foreign operations can protect against translation exposure by hedging.
 Fortunately, the company can protect against the translation risk by purchasing foreign currency, by using currency swaps, by using currency futures, or by using a combination of these hedging techniques.
 Use any one of these techniques to fix the value of the foreign subsidiary’s assets and liabilities to protect against potential exchange rate fluctuations.